NieDzejkob/tpp1/specification.md

 * **02:** a bank of SRAM is mapped to the A000-BFFF area, in read-only mode.
 Writes are silently discarded while in this mode.
 (The bank that is mapped is selected by the MR2 register.)
 * **03:** a bank of SRAM is mapped to the A000-BFFF area, in read/write mode.
 SRAM can be both read and written to in this mode.
 (The bank that is mapped is selected by the MR2 register.)
 Note that this value is equivalent in functionality to the SRAM enable value in MBC1-5 mappers.
 * **05:** the RTC latch registers are mapped to the A000-BFFF area, in read/write mode.
 (Note that the RTC latch registers contain garbage on power-up, and are only read from the actual RTC registers when 10 is written to MR3.)
 Just like the control registers, the RTC registers are mirrored every four bytes across the entire addressing block; in ascending order of addresses, the RTC latch registers are mapped in this order: RTCW, RTCDH, RTCM, RTCS.
 (The RTC will be explained in detail in a later section of this document.)
+* **07:** the control registers of the 802.11 implementation are mapped to the A000-BFFF area, in read/write mode.
+The 802.11 will be explained in detail in a later section of this document.
+* **08 - 0B:** the buffers of the TCP connection 0, 1, 2 or 3, respectively, are mapped to the A000-BFFF area.

 ### RTC control